Union Station (Ogden, Utah): OUR&D Tribute

 Of special note are the two drinking fountains on either end of the Grand Lobby.
-These fountains, surrounded by colored mosaics, were the favorite resting spot of Ogden Union Railway & Depot Co.
-Superintendent Hubert Lloyd Bell.
+These fountains, surrounded by colored mosaics, were the favorite resting spot of OUR&D Superintendent Hubert Lloyd Bell.
 At Bell's passing in 1927 the OUR&D placed a bronze plaque, bearing his likeness, over the fountain on the north end.
 The plaque reads "In Memory of Hubert Lloyd Bell SUPT.
 O.U.RY.
 AND D. Co., 1918–1927, A Just Man, A Friend Who Will Be Remembered".

 Railway post office/mail terminal annex

-This building was constructed in 1929 to serve the needs of the United States Postal Service, which once ran an extensive Railway Post Office (RPO) service.
+This building was constructed in 1929 to serve the needs of the USPS, which once ran an extensive Railway Post Office (RPO) service.
 It is located directly north of the Union Station building.
 In 1950 a flat-roofed addition was constructed on the east and was used to sort mail.
-RPO service and mail trains were discontinued in the 1960s, but the USPS continued to use the annex for regular mail service and sorting until the mid-1970's when Union Pacific donated the station building to Ogden City.
+RPO service and mail trains were discontinued in the 1960s, but the USPS continued to use the annex for regular mail service and sorting until the mid-1970's when UP donated the station building to Ogden City.
 Following the conversion of the station complex to a museum, an addition was constructed in between the station and the annex, connecting the two buildings and allowing year-round indoor access to the facilities in the annex.
 Currently the Mail Terminal Annex houses the Browning-Kimball Classic Car Museum and the Browning Theatre, which is often rented out for events such as craft fairs, the Ogden Farmers Market, and weddings.